 The Principle of Excellence has been understood and applied for 1,000’s of years to aid men and women in their endeavors.
 Vince Lombardi, the famous coach of the Green Bay Packers, understood man’s need for excellence well:

 “I firmly believe that any man’s finest hour, the greatest fulfillment of all that he holds dear, is that moment when he has worked his heart out in a good cause and lies exhausted on the field of battle-victorious.”

 Excellence is the Result of Whole Hearted Effort.
-Lombardi’s quote not only speaks of the satisfaction of excellence but it gives us the recipe for Excellence: To work our “heart out” (to work wholeheartedly).
+Lombardi’s quote not only speaks of the satisfaction of excellence but in it gives us the recipe for Excellence: To work our “heart out” (to work wholeheartedly).
 To apply ourselves wholeheartedly is to make the most of the gifts, talents, and opportunities we have been given.
 Wholeheartedness means doing whatever we do with our “whole” might!
 I believe working wholeheartedly also means doing whatever we do with the right attitude.
 When we work with gratitude and joy for the opportunity, it is much easier make our best effort!

 Excellence begins in our Mind.
 We are what we THINK.
-Throughout the ages, from King Solomon to Stephan Covey, it has been clearly understood that the quality of our life is dependent on our quality of our THINKING.
+Throughout the ages, from King Solomon to Stephen Covey, it has been clearly understood that the quality of our life is dependent on our quality of our THINKING.
 Our THINKING (Mindset-how we see things) drives our actions and our actions create our results!
 Therefore, to pursue Excellence we must start with Excellent THINKING.
 The Apostle Paul gave this exact advice to the people in Philippi almost 2000 years ago: